tamoghna-purkait10/tamoghna-purkait10/README.md

 - 👋 Hi, I’m @tamoghna-purkait10
+- 💼 I am working as a Full Stack Software Engineer at Accenture
-- 👀 I’m interested in Backend and Cloud framework
+- 👀 I have proficiency in Backend Development and Azure Cloud
-- 🌱 I’m currently learning Data Structures and Algorithm
+- 🌱 I’m currently learning React and brushing up DSA
-- 📫 How to reach me tamoghna10@hotmail.com
+- 📫 How to reach me tamoghna10@hotmail.com & https://www.linkedin.com/in/tamoghna-purkait-33a170160

 <!---
 tamoghna-purkait10/tamoghna-purkait10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.